 Delany and his siblings learned to read and write at a young age, using a book given to them by a stranger.
-Educating Blacks was seen as a crime in Virginia, and after authorities discovered the book, Pati fled with her children north to Pennsylvania without their father.
+Educating Blacks was seen as a crime in Virginia, and after authorities discovered the book, Pati fled north with her children to Pennsylvania without their father.

-Samuel would later buy his freedom and joined his family in Chambersburg.
+Samuel would later buy his freedom and join his family in Chambersburg.
 As he grew, Delany attended school intermittently and worked to help his family.
 At age 19, he moved to the big city of Pittsburgh to find his way.

 Delany married Catherine A. Richards, the daughter of a successful businessman.
 The couple bore 11 children, with just seven surviving into adulthood.
 Delany entered Jefferson College and also became deeply involved in church activities.
-His fortunes would drastically change, when in 1833, a cholera epidemic seized the nation: Delany became an apprentice to abolitionist doctors to help treat the disease using old techniques of “fire cupping” and “leeching.”
+His fortunes would drastically change, though, when in 1833, a cholera epidemic seized the nation: Delany became an apprentice to abolitionist doctors to help treat the disease using old techniques of “fire cupping” and “leeching.”

 Even though he would go on to open his own dentistry and leeching practice to acclaim from his mentors, Delany was largely rejected by prominent medical schools because of racism.

 He finally was admitted to Harvard in 1849, one of the first three Black men to ever enter the hallowed institution’s halls.
 Delany’s presence caused a huge stir, and he had to leave the school after a few months.
-This instance fueled his anger towards the White ruling class and formed the basis of his book “The Condition, Elevation, Emigration, and Destiny of the Colored People of the United States, Politically Considered” (1852).
+This instance fueled his anger toward the White ruling class and formed the basis of his book “The Condition, Elevation, Emigration, and Destiny of the Colored People of the United States, Politically Considered” (1852).

 In the book, Delany suggested the Blacks take root in South America or in the West Indies.
 This book was seen as the first written work addressing Black Nationalism.

 In 1859, Delany traveled to Liberia to see about creating a new Black nation for outside settlers.
 He made an agreement with eight chiefs to settle on unused land in return for goods and services.
-The treaty fell apart after opposition by White missionaries, strife throughout the lands, and the impending American Civil War.
+The treaty fell apart due to opposition by White missionaries, strife throughout the lands, and the impending American Civil War.